How to Stop Being Self-Centered in a Relationship: 25 Ways

 If you’re a self-centered person, you might realize that you hardly ever choose your partner over your work.

-This can be very upsetting for your partner and can have disastrous effects on your relationship.
-When you’re forced with a decision, make an effort to choose something that will make your partner happy, so they feel like they are a priority in your life.
+It can be very upsetting for your partner and disastrously affects your relationship.
+When you’re forced to make an effort to choose something that will make your partner happy, so they feel like they are a priority in your life.

 4. Do nice things for your partner

-On the list of things on how to stop being self-centered, being a nice person is high on the list.
+Being a nice person is high on the list of things to do to stop being self-centered.
 It can be small acts of kindness like making your partner a cup of coffee or helping them reorganize their office.
 Doing nice things for your partner can help you grow out of being selfish.

 5. Engage in your partner’s interests

-If you’re trying to change your self-centered behavior, then learning how to engage in and appreciate your partner’s interests is important.
+Learning to engage in and appreciate your partner’s interests is essential if you’re trying to change your self-centered behavior.
 Doing the things your partner likes can make them feel important and bring the two of you together.
 It can also help you come out of your comfort zone and help you grow.

 6. Acknowledge your partner’s life beyond just you

 Self-centered men in relationships tend to think that the world revolves around them.
-You can’t expect your partner to constantly do things for you.
-Acknowledging that your partner has a life outside of caring for you is important.
+You can’t expect your partner to do things for you constantly.
+Acknowledging your partner has a life outside of caring for you is crucial.
 This can prevent lots of conflicts and make it easy on your partner.

 7. Stop demanding favors

 You might be wondering if being self-centered is a bad thing.
-While it might not seem that big of a deal to you, the people around you tend to suffer.
+While it might not seem a big deal to you, the people around you tend to suffer.
 Demanding big, unreasonable favors from your partner can put a lot of strain on your relationship.

 8. Make compromises